rolling-scopes-school/tasks/tasks/webdev-en.md

 1. #### Header (`<header>` contains just logo and navigation bar)
   - Interactive navigation bar.
 The first item should be highlighted
   - The logo is centered.
-  - The header is fixed in it's position.
-It doesn't move with the user when scrolling.
-That means if you scroll through the page, the header is no longer visible
+  - The header doesn't have any special positional behaviors.
+If you scroll through the page, the header is no longer visible
   - The background image should be placed behind the text.
   - There should be one `<h1>` element on the entire page.
 The placement of it up to you.
 It should have the 'Your life is webdev' text inside of it.